Authentication¶

 Local development¶

-is running via a development web server accessed via localhost
+As long as you're running via a development server accessed via localhost or 127.0.0.1,

 Domain-based authentication¶